 Taking a Computer Exam

-ABS exams are administered in 90-minute increments or "sessions," with scheduled breaks in between to allow examinees to use the restroom, drink water, etc. The time and number of questions remaining in an exam session will be indicated on the computer screen.
+ABS exams are administered in 90-minute increments or "sessions."
+The time and number of questions remaining in an exam session will be indicated on the computer screen.

 You may revisit past questions at any time during an exam session, but they must be completed during that session.
 Once an exam session has concluded, you will not be able to review or change items from that session.

-If you must take an unscheduled break while an exam session is in progress, be aware that it will be included in your exam time.
-Unscheduled breaks automatically trigger an incident report and possible post-exam keystroke review.
-Any unscheduled break of more than 15 minutes will invalidate the examination.
+You will be offered optional breaks after each session to use the restroom, drink water, etc. If you must take an unscheduled break while a session is in progress, be aware that it will be included in your exam time.

 The computer exam format is nearly identical to paper exams you have taken in the past.
 The computer interface is easy to use, and requires no previous computer experience.
 Exam administrators will be on hand to assist you with any questions, and you will be able to practice at your computer before the exam begins.